sanketpm1/Terrain-tools/README.md

 # Terrain-tools
-Pictures of the terrain creasted in Unity
+Pictures of the terrain created in Unity

 Screenshot 1:
 ![screenshot1](Screenshot 2022-04-19 at 11.59.48 AM.png)

 Screenshot 2: